Physical Activity Activators

 Jono is passionate about creating opportunities for children to experience sport to the max and simply enjoy play.
 His desire is to see all Kiwi kids leave school having developed a love for physical activity and positive learning experiences from sport, just as he had.

-Cluster schools – Broadfield School, Halswell School, Ladbrooks School, Lincoln School, Prebbleton School and Tai Tapu School.
+Lincoln Zone schools – Broadfield School, Halswell School, Ladbrooks School, Lincoln School, Prebbleton School, Springston School and Tai Tapu School.

 Jayde grew up in the adventure mecca of Wanaka which provided great access to the outdoors.
 Of particular interest to her was skiing and horse riding, while a general love for the outdoors also developed.
 She followed this love for skiing and spent a winter in Canada, becoming a level two ski instructor before moving back to NZ and the Selwyn District.

 Jayde has two young children and with her degree in early childhood has been working in the Darfield community.
 She is also the organiser of Malvern Road Runners.
 Jayde is passionate about children’s physical development and participation in a variety of physical activities.

 Malvern Zone schools – Darfield Primary School, Darfield High School, Glentunnel School, Greendale School, Hororata School, Kirwee Model School, Sheffield Contributing School, Springfield School, Windwhistle School